guylyons/alanadao.com/readme.md

 # DeepFried
-DeepFried is a contemporary boilerplate used for Chicken 3000 projects.
+A modern boilerplate for scaffolding your designs

 # About

-Nothing special here, just some of my favorite packages for scaffolding websites.
+Some of my favorite and most frequently used packages are included.
+I find these useful; maybe you will, too.

 # Getting Started
-To use this in your own project:
+To get started:

     npm install && bower install
     gulp serve

-After packages have installed, use the Grunt CLI to watch the project for changes.
+After packages have installed, use the Grunt CLI to watch for changes.

 # Gulp CLI
 Watch for changes

     gulp serve

 # What's included
 - Gulp
-- Sass
-- Babel
+- Sass & Babel
-- BrowserSync
 - PostCSS: Autoprefixer, Lost Grid
-- Typographic
-- Evil Icons
+- Typographic, Evil Icons, BrowserSync